Erik González

-Erik González (born August 31, 1991) is a Dominican professional baseball shortstop in the Chicago White Sox organization.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians, Pittsburgh Pirates and Miami Marlins.
+Erik González (born August 31, 1991) is a Dominican professional baseball shortstop for the Leones de Yucatán of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians, Pittsburgh Pirates, and Miami Marlins.

 Career

 Cleveland Indians

 Originally signed by the Cleveland Indians as a free agent in 2008, he began his professional career with the rookie-level Indians squads, where he played through the 2011 season.
 He was promoted to the Mahoning Valley Scrappers in 2012, and finished the year with a .220 batting average in 60 games.
 He was then promoted to the Lake County Captains and Carolina Mudcats in 2013.
 After the 2013 season, MiLB.com named González the best third baseman in the Indians minor league system.
 He was added to the Indians' 40-man roster following the season.